Last updated on October 5th, 2023

 - Check for leaks

 To fix a leaking radiator drain valve, you will need to replace the rubber washer seal inside in most cases.
+A drain valve can be part of a radiator valve or a separate fitting on its own.
+The washer typically gets damaged by over-tightening when closing the valve.

 - Remove the head of the radiator drain valve with some water pump pliers